HabFract/monorepo/README.md

 3: Run `pnpm i` (assuming `pnpm` is installed globally)

+4: Run `pnpm run --dir design-system build`

-4: Rename `example.env` to `.env` (changing the port numbers are required)
+4: Rename `example.env` to `.env` (changing the port numbers as required)

 5: `pnpm run dev`

-6: Wait for a browser to open at http://localhost:8888/
+6: Wait for a browser to open at http://localhost:8888/  (you may also need to refresh after a few moments)

 For graphql intellisense based on the schema: